 On October 17, 2006: the U.S. Food and Drug Administration (FDA) approved Sitagliptin.
 It was the first dipeptidyl peptidase-4 (DPP-4) inhibitor class of drugs that were approved

 On April 2, 2007: Merck & Co. marketed Sitagliptin in the US as Januvia and the FDA approved an oral combination of sitagliptin and metformin marketed in the US as Janumet.

-In 2013: the FDA announced it was studying the Januvia’s link to pancreatitis and possibly pancreatic cancer and they found that there was no cause for concern with safety risks in a new study linking Januvia and other DPP-4’s to pancreatitis.
+In 2013: The FDA announced it was studying Januvia’s link to pancreatitis and possibly pancreatic cancer and they found that there was no cause for concern with safety risks in a new study linking Januvia and other DPP-4’s to pancreatitis.
 But they claimed that its review was ongoing.

-In 2015, the FDA warned that Januvia and Janumet could cause severe joint pain.
+In 2015: U.S. Food and Drug Administration warned that Januvia and Janumet could cause severe joint pain.

 Janumet is an oral enzyme-inhibiting medicine that, along with diet and exercise, helps lower blood sugar in adults with type 2 diabetes.
 For lowering blood sugar, it helps: